alishabasnet/BTP-Workshops/WS05/readme.md

 ## Part 1 (50%)

-In part one of the workshop, you will create a custom type named `BankAccount` that will represents a checking or saving account a person can open at a bank.
+In part one of the workshop, you will create a custom type named `BankAccount` that represents a checking or saving account a person can open at a bank.
 This custom type will support some simple operations like adding funds to the account, withdrawing funds, comparing the balance with some number, and conversion to some primitive types.

 This part of the workshop has three modules: